When is the Best Time to Trim Your Hedges? (Seasons, Timing & Technique)

 You do not need to have a green thumb to do a good job at trimming hedges.
 All you need is the right equipment, knowledge, and practice.
 The following tips should get you started:

 Well-trimmed hedges will dramatically boost the aesthetic appeal of your property.
 Moreover, they can help you hide parts of your compound that are less than flattering.
 The good news is that you can maintain your hedges with light trimming all-year-round.
 Deep hedging, however, requires that you know the appropriate times of the year for doing so.
-Hopefully, this article has been of help.
+Hopefully, this article on when to trim edges has been of help.

 Featured Image Credit: Pixabay

-- 1 The Best Time to Prune Your Hedges
+- 1 The Best Time to Trim Hedges

 - 2 Tips for Effective Trimming